Widely-Held Beliefs That Need To Be Overturned : Part 3 – Sugar

 There is general agreement about the link between sugar-sweetened beverage consumption and obesity.
 However, the exact mechanism by which consumption of sugar and refined carbohydrates contributes to obesity has not been accepted.
 According to some researchers, sugar-rich beverages boost the body’s insulin secretion, which directs energy to be stored as fat, making it not readily available for muscles to use.
 Other researchers could not find support for this hypothesis.

-I suggest grain-based food, not natural sugar, is the main agent driving obesity and type2 diabetes.
-Each kernel of grain is composed of thousands of molecules of complex carbohydrate, and each of those molecules can have up to 200,000 molecules of glucose.
+I suggest grain-based food, not natural sugar, is the main agent driving obesity and type 2 diabetes.
+Each kernel of grain is composed of thousands of molecules of complex carbohydrates, and each of those molecules can have up to 200,000 molecules of glucose.
 When you eat a bowl of cereal, you are literally eating a bowl of glucose.
 Within an hour, the level of glucose in your blood elevates very steeply after a meal that is heavy in grains or grain-flour products, such as pizza, sandwiches, muffins, rice, corn, snacks made from grains, and so on.
-Insulin, a hormone released in response to elevation of blood sugar, also rises.
+Insulin, a hormone released in response to the elevation of blood sugar, also rises.

 This steep rise in insulin is a significant cause of increased food intake and obesity.
 When insulin rises sharply, there is an intense and rapid response from insulin-sensitive cells in the body – especially muscle cells – to absorb the glucose.
 This then leads to a steep decline in blood sugar.
 Within 2 to 3 hours after a meal, your blood glucose levels actually fall below fasting levels for a time.
 Yale Research Psychologist Judith Rodin described this peak and valley in 1985.
 This is the link to obesity and eating grains; while they have made you full, they drove up your insulin so high that your blood glucose level eventually crashes too low.
 Your brain, fearing starvation, directs you to eat again and most often what is easily available is another grain-based food.

-The medical profession may have unwittingly contributed to creating a prevailing culture in which people fear the natural sugars.
+The medical profession may have unwittingly contributed to creating a prevailing culture in which people fear natural sugars.

 Part 4, next week’s final post in the series, we will be looking at Exercise.

-Diabetes: The Real Cause & The Right Cure.
+Diabetes: The Real Cause & The Right CureRevised & Updated Second Edition will be available in Spring 2024!

-I am proud to share this informative yet easy to use book that will help you or a loved one reverse their Type 2 Diabetes in 8 weeks.
+My informative yet easy-to-use book will guide you or a loved one to reverse Type 2 Diabetes in 8 weeks.
 My plan will also help you to remain diabetes free as you will take this on as a lifestyle.
-Make better choices and take ownership of your health today!